allegory-software/allegory-sdk/MAKING-WIDGETS.md

 focusing the input.
 * if it's a dropdown, allow keyboard navigation on the picker while it's open.
 * if dragging is involved, start dragging after a threshold distance (5-10px).
+  * you also need an event-based protocol for drag & drop between widgets.
 * show validation errors as a popup or have a separate linked widget for that.

 > Some resources on that as a warm-up: